 Florida has proposed marketplace facilitator legislation that will take effect on October 1st, 2020.

-Any business with physical nexus in Florida – a retail store, warehouse, inventory, or the regular presence of traveling salespeople or representatives – triggers a sales tax collection obligation in the state.
+Any business with physical nexus in Florida – a retail store, warehouse, inventory, or the regular presence of travelling salespeople or representatives – triggers a sales tax collection obligation in the state.

 Inventory is the key one here for the majority of Amazon sellers, so if you have inventory in a Florida FBA warehouse, you may be liable to collect, pay, and remit Florida sales tax.